glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 For the plot examples shown here I add a small circle on top of (Eq.2) to mimic the effect of the pen motion within the hole.
 The hole is about 2-3mm, or even larger, and there is small but appreciable motion of the pen inside it.
 This is popularly called "parallel lines" in the spirograph community as by inserting differently sized pegs one can obtain parallel lines on paper.
-I also rotate curve by 90 degrees as it is easier to spot reflection symmetries.
+I also rotate curve by $$90^\circ$$ as it is easier to spot reflection symmetries.
-In most examples here I use the 3rd, numerical, approximation as I am guessing that it is closest to the pen trace on the paper.
+In most examples I use the 3rd, numerical, $$t_2(t_1)$$ approximation as I am guessing that it is closest to the pen trace on the paper.

 ## 2 Comparison to wild gears on paper

 I prepared [a video with the gears in motion][my-youtube-gears] for two more accurate $$t_2(t_1)$$ solutions.
-Youtube description contains links to videos with pen on pape using wild gears.
+Youtube description contains links to videos with pen on paper using wild gears.
 At this moment I am not sure which of the two solutions is really the closest.
 We would need more precise parameters $$h$$ and $$p$$ to try to settle the question.